Supercolony-net/Open-Grants-Program/applications/openbrush.md

 Standard proposal - https://github.com/w3f/PSPs/pull/22

 ### Overview
-Our mission with this project is to make ink! usable and achieve its wide adoption.
+Our mission within this project is to make ink! usable, and achieve its wide adoption.

-In order to be successful with this mission several steps need to be taken.
+In order to be successful with this mission, several steps need to be taken.
-1. OpenBrush is open source library for secure smart-contract development on ink! as [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) on Solidity.
+1. OpenBrush is an open source library for secure smart-contract development on ink! as [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) on Solidity.

 2. Openbrush should serve as a starting point for every developer entering a Polkadot(ink!) ecosystem.
-3. In addition to having a standard implementation Openbrush should also have macroses to simplify and abstract up applications(smart contracts) development,
+3. In addition to having a standard implementation, Openbrush should also have macroses to simplify and abstract up applications(smart contracts) development,
-4. In order for Openbrush to work and fulfill it's purpose several changes must be made/several blockers overcome in `ink!` and substrate's `contract-pallet`.
+4. In order for Openbrush to work and fulfill it's purpose, several changes must be made/several blockers overcome in `ink!` and substrate's `contract-pallet`.
 We are commited to do that in the context of this project.

 This project is important to us as it's our strategic goal to accelerate Polkadot ecosystem development.
-Applications on Ink! is a huge part of it.
+Applications on Ink! are a huge part of it.

 ### Project Details
 The open brush should be the starting point for smart contract developers from Ethereum.